kenyon01/kenyon01.github.io-resource/README.md

-# kenyon01.github.io-resource
+# resource.kenyon01.github.io
-this is a resource web
+this a resource website